arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

 1. Removal of non wanted inages: there were cropped eye images that interfered with the data given
 2. Resizing the images: i resized the images to 227x227 to keep it uniform
 3. Greyscaling images: making the images greyscaled to make detections better as greyscale
 4. Creating folders: created eyes, head tilt, and mouth folders to calcluate the tresholds.
+5. Splitting thr data: using the 70, 15 and 15 rule for splitting the data, 70% training, 15% test and valadation

 # Model: midiapipe